 They tell us why making four-grain high rye bourbon whiskey is better than sucking blood.

 They started out playing fictional brothers on the dreamy CW series Vampire Diaries, with Paul Wesley the amiable blood-sucking foil to Ian Somerhalder’s manipulative, malevolent older sibling, both members of the undead.
-Time passed, curses were broken, friendships were cemented, the show ended its run in 2017, and today, Somerhalder and Wesley sit in their office in California, giddily sipping bourbon bright and early in the morning.
-But fear not, it’s all in the name of duty: This spring, they’re launching Brother’s Bond, a ridiculously smooth and delicious four-grain, high rye bourbon whiskey.
+Time passed, curses were broken, friendships were cemented, the show ended its run in 2017, and today, Ian Somerhalder and Paul Wesley sit in their office in California, giddily sipping bourbon bright and early in the morning.
+But fear not, it’s all in the name of duty: They just launched Brother’s Bond, a ridiculously smooth and delicious four-grain, high rye bourbon whiskey.

 And because the amateur talking to them knew as much about spirits as she does about astrophysics, Somerhalder and Wesley did a little tasting over Zoom.
 First surprise: It goes down easy, with absolutely none of that jarring, scalding aftertaste you expect.

 “I don’t like it burning me either!” says Somerhalder.
 “I’m so proud of this.
 I cannot even tell you.
 So I just went ahead and put ice on mine right now but I usually drink it neat.
 So your first sip of bourbon obviously is not going to be your best because you don’t know what’s on your palette, but that second sip is really what you’re getting there.
 If you smell it, you get those banana bread notes.
 And then you taste all those grains as they go over your palette.
 And then once you swallow, you’re going to feel a little bit warm, with a sweet kick down the back of your tongue.
 And it’s just magic.”